Medical Schools in Indiana: How to Get In (2025)

 Indiana University School of Medicine

-Its current areas of expertise include musculoskeletal health, traumatic brain injury and precision medicine, which considers a patient’s lifestyle, environment, and genetics when delivering care.
-The Stark Neurosciences Research Institute sits at the forefront of the study of the brain focusing on neuroimaging, neurodegenerative disorders, and spinal cord injuries.
+Today, its cutting-edge initiatives in musculoskeletal health, traumatic brain injury, and precision medicine which considers a patient’s lifestyle, environment, and genetics when delivering care.
+The Stark Neurosciences Research Institute, is a nationally recognized center driving breakthroughs in neuroimaging, neurodegenerative diseases, addiction neuroscience, and spinal cord injuries.

 Marian University College of Osteopathic Medicine